mjackson/unpkg/modules/client/components/About.md

 We'd love to talk to you more about training your team on [React](https://facebook.github.io/react/).
 Please [get in touch](mailto:hello@reactjs-training.com) if interested.

-### Cache Behavior

-The CDN caches all files based on their permanent URL, which includes the npm package version.
-This works because npm does not allow package authors to overwrite a package that has already been published with a different one at the same version number.

-URLs that do not specify a package version number redirect to one that does.
-This is the `latest` version when no version is specified, or the `maxSatisfying` version when a [semver version](https://github.com/npm/node-semver) is given.
-Redirects are cached for 5 minutes.

-Browsers are instructed (via the `Cache-Control` header) to cache assets for 4 hours.

 ### Sponsors

 The fast, global infrastructure that powers npmcdn is graciously provided by [CloudFlare](https://www.cloudflare.com) and [Heroku](https://www.heroku.com).